Published

 We didn’t need a fancier CMS.
 We needed leverage: a constrained builder that made the “right” thing easy (and the wrong thing hard).

-What I built (what it actually did)
+What we built (what it actually did)

 The builder was basically: “pick a block, fill fields, reorder, publish”.